pineoc/cocos-docs/manual/framework/native/v2/gui/widget/en.md

 ### UISlider

-It's a good choice to choose slider if you want to add a widget controling the volume.
+It's a good choice to choose slider if you want to add a widget controlling the volume.

 ``` c++
     UISlider* slider = UISlider::create();